ikuseiGmbH/juniors-in-berlin/README.md

 If you feel like [turning these information into an app](https://twitter.com/sferik/status/558979272816091136) with your learners group please feel more than welcome to do so!

 Want to add your company?
-Talk to me `@malweene` or Bodo`@bitboxer` or create a PR.
+Create a PR or talk to Bodo`@bitboxer` or Malwine `@malweene`.
-PRs for the README welcome as well.
+Bodo is a developer at bitcrowd and is currently preparing their Junior Developer Curriculum.
+Malwine works as a junior at Dawanda.
+Both want to encourage companies to hire and support juniors.

 ###Companies with open junior positions:
 Companies that want to hire juniors in the future.